-Type of Operation in Character of Noise Correction in Decibel Daytime operation only Plus 5 Noise source operates less than 20% of any one- Plus 5 hour period Noise sound operates less than 5% of any one-hour period Plus 10 1 Noise sound operates less than 1% of any one-hour Plus 15 period

-Noise of impulsive character (hammering, etc.)

-Noise of periodic character (hum, speech, etc.)
+Type of Operation in Character of Noise Correction In Decibel Daytime operation only plus 5 Noise source operates less than 20% of any one-hour period plus 5 Noise source operates less than 5% of any one-hour period plus 10 Noise source operates less than 1% of any one-hour period plus 15 Noise of impulsive character (hammering, etc.) minus 5 Noise of periodic character (hum, speech, etc.) minus 5

-Apply to the preceding table one of these corrections only.
+^{} Apply to the preceding table one of these corrections only.